tweakoz/cvm/README.md

 The user story
 --------------
 Right now I'm writing a C++ web app.
 I try to deploy it to my ubuntu server.
 Unfortunately, it's not as simple as copying sources and compiling...

+While developping, I have installed a lot of components that now need to be installed on the server as well :
-- my ubuntu have packages for the libs, but of course they are outdated, so I need to download the sources and recompile last version...
+- Libs. my ubuntu have packages for the libs, but of course they are outdated, so I need to download the sources and recompile last version...
+- Uh oh no !
+Not the last version but the same exact version my app is currently using.
 - I also need the cmake tool.
-Of course, the default version is too old.
+Of course, the default apt version is too old.
 So I need to download and recompile it...
-- and so on.
+- ...and so on for a lot of libs and tools...
 - Oh, and I'm also planning to use latest gcc 4.7 to play with C++ 2011
-- One more thing : I want to try the GNU standard lib debug mode which require recompilation of just every lib with it.
+- Oh, one more thing : I want to try the GNU standard lib debug mode which require recompilation of just every lib with it.

 You got it.
-It's not only tiring to do it again and again for each server install, it's just *impossible* at some level.
+It's not only tiring to install evrything again and again for each server install, it's just *impossible* at some level.

 So I thought to automatize it.